 The finding that the postcranial characters that we analyzed contain relatively little phylogenetic signal may raise doubts about the claims that have been made about the phylogenetic implications of other such data.
 Specifically, Carroll et al. (1999) stated that the neural arches ossify before the centra in frogs and temnospondyls, but not in salamanders, caecilians or lepospondyls.
-When it was found that the centra do ossify first in a few cryptobranchoid salamanders, Carroll (2007: 30) took this as “strong evidence that the most primitive crown-group salamanders had a sequence of vertebral development that is common to frogs and labyrinthodonts (but distinct from that of lepospondyls)”.
+When it was found that the centra do ossify first in a few cryptobranchoid salamanders, Carroll (2007: 30) took this as “strong evidence that the most primitive crown-group salamanders had a sequence of vertebral development that is common to frogs and labyrinthodonts [including temnospondyls] (but distinct from that of lepospondyls)”.
 In fact, apart from tail regeneration in Hyloplesion and Microbrachis (where the centra ossify before the neural arches: Olori 2015; Fröbisch et al. 2015; van der Vos et al. 2017), only one incompletely ossified vertebral column (referred to Utaherpeton) is known of any putative lepospondyl.
 “In this specimen, […] five neural arches […] have ossified behind the most posterior centrum.”
 (Carroll and Chorn 1995: 40–41) Carroll’s (2007: 85) claim that “the centra always ossified prior to the arches” in lepospondyls is therefore rather puzzling.

 Fröbisch et al. (2007, 2015) pointed out that the first two digital rays (digits, metapodials and distal carpals/tarsals) ossify before the others (“preaxial polarity”) in salamanders and the temnospondyls Apateon, Micromelerpeton and Sclerocephalus, while the fourth ossifies first (“postaxial polarity”) in amniotes, frogs and “probably” (Fröbisch et al. 2015: 233, 234) the lepospondyls Microbrachis and Hyloplesion.
 This latter inference, however, is based only on a delay in the ossification of the fifth ray that is shared specifically with sauropsid amniotes (Olori 2015).
 Ossification sequences (however partial) of the other four rays in any lepospondyl are currently limited to the tarsus of Batropetes, which clearly shows preaxial polarity (Glienke 2015: fig. 6O–S; Marjanović and Laurin 2019), and that of the putative (but see Clack et al. 2019) lepospondyl Sauropleura, in which likewise the second distal tarsal ossified before all others (Marjanović and Laurin 2019).
-Outside of temno- and lepospondyls, Marjanović and Laurin (2013, 2019) presented evidence that preaxial polarity is plesiomorphic, widespread and dependent on the use of the still developing limbs for locomotion, which would explain why it was independently lost in amniotes and frogs and reduced (the third ray ossifies first) in direct-developing salamanders.
+Outside of temno- and lepospondyls, Marjanović and Laurin (2013a, 2019) presented evidence that preaxial polarity is plesiomorphic, widespread and dependent on the use of the still developing limbs for locomotion, which would explain why it was independently lost in amniotes and frogs and reduced (the second ray still forms first, but the delays between the rays are much reduced so that all form nearly at the same time) in direct-developing salamanders as well as in the limb regeneration of terrestrial postmetamorphic salamanders (Kumar et al. 2015).
 It may be relevant here that the PH2 (Fig. 1f), favored by our appendicular data, groups exactly those sampled taxa in a clade that are known to have preaxial polarity in limb development.
 To sum up, neither our own analyses nor the previous works that we cited above demonstrated conclusively that ossification sequences of postcranial elements provide reliable clues about the origin of extant amphibians.

 In contrast, we are reasonably confident about our results on the cranial ossification sequences.
 Given the phylogenetic signal we have found in our cranial datasets, we think that ossification sequence data should eventually be added to phenotypic datasets for analyses of tetrapod phylogeny.
 Indeed, an analysis of amniote phylogeny using data from organogenesis sequences (coded using event-pairing in Parsimov) already exists (Werneburg and Sánchez-Villagra 2009).
 The usefulness of such data for phylogenetic inference was further tested, with encouraging results, by Laurin and Germain (2011 [Laurin, 2011 #18773]), and the present analysis adds additional support for it.